saawkt/files/README.md

 By accessing this repository, you agree to abide by the terms of use of each software.

-this repository is a place to store some files for my scripts credits to catgamerop, imribiy, blitzos, ancel, alchemy, melody, matishzz, lawliet (tweak zone), noxihu (noverse), team antilag, amitxv, if any are missing I will add them in the future
+this repository is a place to store some files for my scripts credits to catgamerop, imribiy, blitzos, ancel, alchemy, melody, matishzz, lawliet (tweak zone), noxihu (noverse), team antilag, amitxv, LuSlower if any are missing I will add them in the future